bhataprameya/gojsonflatten/README.md

 - Support various key styles: dotted, path-like, Rails, or underscores.
 - Define custom key styles to suit your needs.
 - Works with both JSON strings and Go structures.
+- Ability to flatten only maps and not arrays.

 ## Installation